-On September 6, WBRC is making a change to its transmitter signal.
+On September 6 at 2 a.m., WBRC is making a change to its transmitter signal.
 This change will affect anyone who receives our signal with a TV antenna.
 If you receive WBRC over the air using an antenna, you will be required to re-scan your TV's channel receiver in order to find us.

 Anyone receiving WBRC on an antenna WILL lose the signal to WBRC on September 6 until this simple re-scan is performed.